 We are traveling for the journey as much as we are the destination within the context of making a sustainable difference in the lives we reach out to.
-We want to start by making sure that our focus is on the objective and not so much on our fashion.
+We want to start by making sure that our focus is on the objective and not so much on our packing.

 For Church don't worry about impressing anyone.
 Clean, casual clothes are perfect.

-Open toe shoes/sandals are ok for the majority of the trip, but please be mindful of the fact that we may be visiting work sites, and maybe walking on dirt roads so it may be of benefit to you to also pack tennis shoes or similar closed-toed footwear.
+Open toe shoes/sandals are ok for the majority of the trip, but please be mindful of the fact that we may be visiting work sites, and maybe walking on dirt roads so it may benefit to you to also pack tennis shoes or similar closed-toed footwear.

 Below is a very basic packing list that may be used as a guide to help you pack lightly, and efficiently.